shouriegs/Manipulator-size-optimization/README.md

 # Manipulator-size-optimization
-This repository includes MATLAB files and design of a manipulator design and code that optimizes the size of links will keeping the workspace at a required minimum
+This repository includes MATLAB files that optimize the size of links while keeping the workspace at a required minimum for a manipulator